ben-forster/revolt/README.md

 # revgo

-### This is a fork of the original to fix some bugs and add features.

-revgo is a go package for writing bots / self-bots in revolt easily.
+revgo is a Go package for writing bots and self-bots in Revolt easily.

-**NOTE**: This package is still under development and not finished.
-Create an issue if you found a bug.

-**NOTE 2**: This package requires go 1.17.

 ## Features

 - Multiple event listen
 - Easy to use
-- Supports self-bots
+- Supports self bots
 - Simple cache system

 ## Installation

 - Create a new project and init go.mod file. `go mod init example`
-- Install the package using `go get github.com/itzTheMeow/revolt-go`
+- Install the package using `go get github.com/ben-forster/rev-go`

 ## API Reference

-Click [here](https://pkg.go.dev/github.com/5elenay/revgo@v0.3.1) for api reference.
+Click [here](https://pkg.go.dev/github.com/ben-forster/revgo@v0.0.1) for api reference.

+## Notice

+Please note that you will need the Go 1.17 to use revoltgo.

+This package is still under development and while you can create a working bot, the library is not finished.
+Create an issue if you would like to contribute.

 ## Ping Pong Example (Bot)